JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

 ---
 title: "Set up a CI/CD server and Configure for use with Private Github Repositories"
 seoTitle: "Set up a CI/CD server and Configure for use with Private Github Reposi"
-seoDescription: "An article going into setting up a Jenkins instance and configuring it to work with Private Github Repositories "
+seoDescription: "An article going into setting up a Jenkins instance and configuring it to work with Private Github Repositories"
 datePublished: Fri Aug 09 2024 21:00:42 GMT+0000 (Coordinated Universal Time)
 cuid: clzn6ymc5000008lef0nx4ybo
 slug: set-up-a-cicd-server-and-configure-for-use-with-private-github-repositories